 What’s the best way to get CBS Sports Network without cable?

-Right now, Hulu with Live TV will be the best option for people who already subscribe to Hulu’s on-demand streaming service.
+Hulu with Live TV will be the best option for people who already subscribe to Hulu’s on-demand streaming service.
 It’s the cheapest option for streaming CBS Sports live and getting all your other favorite shows and movies from Hulu.
 There are in-demand cable networks such as A&E and History channel, and other key sports channels such as ESPN networks..

 You can sign up for a free 7-day trial even if you already subscribe to Hulu’s on-demand service.
 And there is also a lesser known option that allows you to bundle Hulu + Live TV with Disney+ and ESPN+, which gets you a $5.99 per month discount.